solo-io/glooctl/README.md

       name: my-upstream
 ```

-If you want to see the newly created virtual, you can pass `output` flag.
+If we want to see the newly created virtual, we can pass `output` flag.

 ```
 glooctl virtualhost create -f vhost.yaml --output yaml